Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

 If they don’t have any physical difficulties that are making stairs challenging, it could be that a fear of falling is holding them back.

-Finding ways to address those concerns will have a positive impact on their long-term mobility.
+Addressing those concerns will have a positive impact on their long-term mobility.

 Is standing up from the couch a struggle for your older adult?
 How about lowering themselves into bed?

-Dizziness and having trouble with balance can be caused by a variety of factors including medication side effects, low blood pressure, or inner ear issues like vertigo or Meniere’s disease.
+Dizziness and having trouble with balance can be caused by a variety of factors, including medication side effects, low blood pressure, or inner ear issues like vertigo or Meniere’s disease.

 To improve mobility, your older adult’s doctor can test their balance and treat underlying problems.